 History of Delta 10 THC

 They unknowingly bought a fire-retardant-contaminated product.
-The company noticed strange crystals were forming during lab tests after distillation.
+The company noticed strange crystals forming during lab tests after distillation.
 It also had a different molecular structure than other cannabinoid crystals, and it turned out it was tetrahydrocannabinol (THC).

 - Controlled Substances Act- Microsoft Word – 2019 ARTICLE 20 SUB A FINAL 3-13 -19.docx (mpp.org)